 - Photonic crystal-enabled components and modules such as LEDs, solar and PV cells, displays, biosensors, image sensors, optical fibers, discrete and integrated optical components, and lasers and supercontinuum sources.

-- Forecasts are classified on the basis of application vertical, photonic crystal dimension, and geographic region.
+- Forecasts are classified on the basis of end application market, photonic crystal dimension, geographic region and individual country markets.

-The Executive Summary provides a snapshot of key findings.
+The Executive Summary provides a snapshot of key findings of the report.